golang/proposal/design/draft-fuzzing.md

 ## Implementation

-There are several components to this proposal which are described below.
+There are several components to this design draft which are described below.
 The big pieces to be supported in the MVP are: support for fuzzing built-in types, structs, and types which implement the BinaryMarshaler and BinaryUnmarshaler interfaces or the TextMarshaler and TextUnmarshaler